Ilfaust-Rembrandt/Symphonia-of-the-Stars/content/Symphonia of the Stars/World/Story/Key Characters.md

 **Luck** is the fifth of the Zodiac 12, Sister to the fourth agent, **Jackpot**.

 She is a slim and medium heighted girl in her early 20s, She has a long blonde hair with blue highlights in the inside, her eyes are blue and shine like the stars, with her Unique skill giving her X like pupils, she is slender yet firm, her muscles are toned as a result of her past as an acrobat and Idol, she was in the same Idol Group as the second agent, **Star**, even though they were different generations.
+Her Pathway is the same as her Sister's, [[Pathway of the Twins, Gemini Constellation|Gemini]].

 Her Unique Skill is;